UnaKarlsen/SmilyBorg/README.md

 I enjoy creative pursuits.
 For most of my life this has been tinkering with programing and electronics, though I have picked up some basic woodworking, leatherworking and other DIY skills along the way.
 I also tend to enjoy games that involve some sort of crafting aspect which probably explains why I love Minecraft so much.

-I currently run a Minecraft server with a few friends and some of us occasionally stream or YouTube our shenanigans.
-Feel free to DM me if you would like to know more.

-- 🔭 I’m currently working on building and maintaining a Minecraft server and community while battling a severe cronic illness.
+- 🔭 I’m currently working on some hobby electronics projects while battling a severe cronic illness.
-- 🌱 I’m currently learning Unreal Engine, Blender, Reaper, and improving my knowlage of DaVinci Resolve.
-I want to learn Rust for embedded hardware and web application development.
+- 🌱 I’m currently learning Rust for embedded hardware development.
-- 👯 I’m looking to collaborate on video content creation and on building tools of use to content creators.
+- 👯 I’m looking to collaborate on building a Sigrok driver for the Analog discovery 2.
 - 💬 Ask me about Docker and Linux.
 This was my bread and butter for many years and I still enjoy tinkering with it in my spare time.
 - 📫 How to reach me: I'm prety easy to find.
 Just google my name and you'll find me.
 I'll post links below soon.
 - 😄 Pronouns: She/Her